oolonek/dendron/vault/wikidata.create_item.md

 If you are not sure whether your target reference is already in Wikidata, you can use its DOI to check.
 For our DOI ```10.1021/ol2030907```, the URL [https://scholia.toolforge.org/doi/___10.1021/ol2030907___](https://scholia.toolforge.org/doi/10.1021/ol2030907) will lead you to a [Scholia](https://www.wikidata.org/wiki/Wikidata:Scholia) page about this publication: [https://scholia.toolforge.org/work/Q83059010](https://scholia.toolforge.org/work/Q83059010).
 Scholia visualizes information from Wikidata, so if it has an entry for your target reference, then so does Wikidata, and both of them will use the same identifier (in this case [Q83059010](https://www.wikidata.org/wiki/Q83059010)).
 If you prefer to resolve your DOI to Wikidata directly, you can do so by using the uppercase-normalized DOI in the following URL pattern: [https://hub.toolforge.org/P356:**10.1021/OL2030907**](https://hub.toolforge.org/P356:10.1021/OL2030907), which will lead you to the respective Wikidata page, in this case [Q83059010](https://www.wikidata.org/wiki/Q83059010).

 If you think that no Wikidata entry exists for your target reference, you can use the DOI in the URL pattern [https://sourcemd.toolforge.org/index_old.php?id=**10.1021/ol2030907**&doit=Check+source](https://sourcemd.toolforge.org/index_old.php?id=10.1021/ol2030907&doit=Check+source), which will trigger a check with both Crossref and Wikidata, and if no Wikidata entry can be found, the metadata from Crossref will be fetched and presented to you for creating the respective Wikidata item semi-automatically.
 Using such semi-automated workflows does require and account that is a minimum number of days old and has made a minimum number of edits on Wikidata.

+If you are interested the annotation of article with topics in Scholia here is a tutorial [https://laurendupuis.github.io/Scholia_tutorial/](https://laurendupuis.github.io/Scholia_tutorial/)

 ## Voila !